 DG Series DC Ground Fault Relay

-DG Series Ground Fault Sensors keep machinery and their operators safe from accidental shocks.
+DG Series Ground Fault Relays keep machinery and their operators safe from accidental shocks.
 The one-piece, solid-core design allows for installation over wires feeding loads to about fifty amps.
 The output relay will change state at factory setpoint between 5 and 50 mA of DC current to earth.